 And, the mozzies come out at dusk bringing with them a rash of dangerous diseases.
 This time we aren’t taking malaria pills.
 None of our friends take them that live here off and on throughout the year.

 These kindly, warm and friendly people definitely enhance the quality of our experiences living in Marloth Park.
-A warm hug is as common as a hearty hello and although most speak Ndebele, Northern Sotho, Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa and Zulu, many speak English sufficient enough for us to easily communicate.
+A warm hug is as common as a hearty hello.
+Although most speak Ndebele, Northern Sotho, Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa, and Zulu, many speak English sufficient to communicate easily.

 Yesterday the temperature was a high of 100F (38C).
-In the evening after our delicious dinner, we stayed indoors.
-The two air con units in the high vaulted ceiling living room weren’t able to cool it down.
-It was toasty but we managed.
+In the evening, after our delicious dinner, we stayed indoors.
+The two air con units in the high vaulted ceiling living room couldn’t cool it down.
+It was toasty, but we managed.
 Today, it’s partially cloudy and much cooler.

 We’ve already had several visitors this morning and look forward to more as the day progresses.